evkx/evkx.github.io/content/models/nissan/ariya/Ariya_63kWh/_index.md

 ---
-title: Nissan Ariya SR
+title: Nissan Ariya 63kWh
-linktitle: Ariya SR
+linktitle: Ariya 63kWh
-description: Nissan Ariya SR is an all-electric crossover with a WLTP range of up to 403 km (250 miles).
+description: Nissan Ariya 63kWh is an all-electric crossover with a WLTP range of up to 403 km (250 miles).
 EVKX.net have all the details.
 weight: 10
 ---
 <!-- markdownlint-disable MD033 -->